On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-\begin{lem} If a graph does not have any maximal cycle then this graph is a tree. \end{lem} Proof of the Lemma. \\If the graph does not have any cycle then there is nothing to prove, so we assume that the graph has some cycles.
-In this case the set of cycles is non empty so it most have a maximal element for the partial order of definition \ref{defmax}.
-And the proof follows. \begin{flushright} $\Box$ \end{flushright}
+The proof is obvious.
+Indeed, if the graph does not have any cycle then there is nothing to prove, so we assume that the graph does have some cycles.
+In this case, the set of cycles is non-empty so it must have a maximal element for the partial order of definition \ref{defmax}.
+Thus the proof follows. \begin{flushright} $\Box$ \end{flushright}